Interact via the CLI

 Upload

-In this section, you will upload a WASM contract to the blockchain.
+In this section, you will upload a Wasm contract to the blockchain.
 This involves using the wasmd tx wasm store command to upload the contract file, and then querying the blockchain to obtain the unique code ID for the uploaded contract.

 Upload code